 Welcome to Mizzou and to the first semester of our Economics PhD program!
-I rely heavily on Canvas to facilitate assignments and grading, but all lectures are planned to be face-to-face.

 Course Objectives: The primary objective is to introduce the student to econometric analysis of data at an advanced level.
 The emphasis of the course is on theoretical analysis of cross-sectional methods, particularly least squares.
 Although all econometric tools are designed with an eye toward empirical application, a solid theoretical understanding of these tools is critical to sound application of them.
 These tools are applied in nearly all fields of research in economics and econometrics, as well as in business, finance, political and other social sciences, and in some natural sciences.